 4] Complete the Gmail security checklist

 Did you know Gmail has a security checklist?
-I just found out, and it seems super useful.
-The built-in security tool can be accessed by heading over to Accounts> Sign in & Security page.
+I just found out, and it seems super helpful.
+The built-in security tool can be accessed by heading to Accounts> Sign in & Security page.
 As part of this exercise, you will be walked through a questionnaire that asks you to review some information.

 5] Keep an eye on phishing attacks

 Phishing is a social engineering attack wherein the attacker will steal your password and credentials, disguising themselves as a legitimate site.
 For example, a phishing site will look similar to the actual website.
 However, it is nothing more than a credential-stealing machine.

 Gmail doesn’t usually ask you to enter credentials, even if it ensures the website is legit.
 Look for typos or grammatical errors; if not, you can always spot the difference in the URL.
 I would advise you to refrain from posting personal details on social media.